GrantBartlett/Sub-Menu-Navigation---Wordpress/readme.md

 + Choose which Post type should be primary, e.g Post or page
 + By default, if the Post type is not in the Settings, it will use **get_previous_post()** and **get_next_post()** along with **get_the_id()** to display *previous*, *current* and *next* for any type of post type.
-+ Output is a sub menu navigation style navigation.
++ Output is a sub menu navigation style navigation. <br>
 <img src="http://i.imgur.com/3RTVDBI.png">